jshinb/WMH_ctxTH/assoc_WMH_ctxTH_UKBB_CHARGE.md

-Associations between cortical thickness and WMH in UKBB and CHARGE
+Creating forest and correlation plots for the association profiles of associations between cortical thickness and WMH in UKBB and CHARGE cohorts
 ================

 \#1.
 Load packages